asim/reminder/README.md

 ## Overview

-Reminder is a search for knowledge with the Quran, Hadith and names of Allah used for contextual reference when querying an LLM.
-We're trying to uphold Islamic values while in the pursuit of knowledge.
+The Reminder is an API and web app for accessing and searching the Quran, Hadith and Names of Allah.
+It provides contextual search and summarisation using
+OpenAI and includes referenced context usage.
+The API provides straightforward access to the Quran and ability to query the LLM.
+More to follow soon.

 ## Features